countr/countr/docs/commands.md

 Add a regex filter for the talking module, filtering unwanted chats.

-**Usage:** `c!addregex &lt;regex ...&gt;`
+**Usage:** `c!addregex <regex ...>`

 **Argument:**
-- `&lt;regex ...&gt;`: The regex you want to filter out of the chat.
+- `<regex ...>`: The regex you want to filter out of the chat.
 Get info on how to create a regex here: https://flaviocopes.com/javascript-regular-expressions/#regular-expressions-choices

 **Examples:**
 - `c!addregex duck|poop`: Will filter out all messages containing duck and/or poop.